Senate Democrat Rips Republicans’ ‘Blind Loyalty’ To Donald Trump, Says Americans ‘Should Be Scared’

 Romney called Trump’s call for China to interfere “brazen and unprecedented,” claiming that Trump’s call to Ukraine and his call for China’s involvement were politically motivated.

-The Utah Senator landed square in the sights of a vicious tweet-attack from the president in the wake of his criticism, with Trump unleashing a torrent of insults against Romney over the weekend, including calling for Romney’s impeachment.
+The Utah Senator landed squarely in the sight of a vicious tweet-attack from the president in the wake of his criticism, with Trump unleashing a torrent of insults against Romney over the weekend, including calling for Romney’s impeachment.